When you’re just starting out learning how to play guitar one of the first things you need to understand is how to read chord boxes.

 So now that you understand how to read these patterns, you’re all set to learn more shapes.

 Below you’ll find a chart of essential chords for beginners.
 There’s only nine to learn.
-Learn them all until they become second nature to play, and you’ll unlock thousands of easy guitar songs.
+Learn them all until they become second nature to play.
+With this guitar chords chart and you’ll unlock thousands of easy guitar songs.

 Once you’ve learned how to read these basic nine shapes, you should practice moving seamlessly between them.
 In time you’ll get quicker.
 There are tons more shapes to learn but focus on these initially.